gustavomello9600/Assignment3/CodeBook.md

 5. Lastly, the desired measurements were then summarised by subject and by activity displaying its means for each group.

 ## Final Variables
-All the below variables are numeric and normalize, i.e. between -1 and 1.
+All the below variables are numeric and were normalized, i.e. between -1 and 1.
 This process makes them unitless.

 * tBodyAcctGravityAcc
 * tBodyAccJerk